Delaware State Hornets football: History

 In the 2007 season the Hornets made a school record of 10 wins, their MEAC championship since 1991 and first ever appearance in the NCAA playoffs.
 In addition, the 2007 Hornets were ranked as high as No. 10 in the weekly SportsNetwork Football Championship Subdivision poll and were No. 15 in the final poll.
 Delaware State was recognized as 2007 American Sports Wire Division I Black College National Champions and No. 2 in the final Sheridan Broadcast Network poll of historically black colleges and universities teams.
+It is currently the only 10-win ssason in program history.

 Lavan was honored as the 2007 Pigskin Club of Washington, D.C., MEAC Coach-of-the-Year and Football Championship Subdivision Region II Coach-of-the-Year.

 He was second in the voting for the 2007 Eddie Robinson Award, recognizing the top Football Championship Subdivision coach, and was awarded the 2008 Making A Difference Award by the DSU Alumni Association.
 He was also selected as head coach for the 2008 American Heritage Bowl/Navy-Marine Corps All-Star Classic in San Clemente, Calif.
 He led the Northeast All-Stars to a 24–7 victory in the contest.

 In four seasons at DSU, Lavan posted an overall record of 29–16, including a 24–7 mark in MEAC contests.
 He has led the team to winning records in each of the last three seasons.
 In the three years prior to his arrival, the Hornets were 10–24 overall and 6–17 in the league.
 Delaware State had just one winning season in the eight years before Lavan took the job.
 After three straight losing seasons, Lavan was fired from Delaware State on December 2, 2010.

 Kermit Blount was hired as head coach, beginning his tenure with the 2011 season.
-The Hornets had average outputs in 2012 (6–5, 5–3 in the MEAC) and 2013 (5–6, 5–3 in the MEAC), leading to fourth place finishes both seasons.
+The Hornets had average outputs in 2012 (6–5, 5–3 in the MEAC) and 2013 (5–6, 5–3 in the MEAC), leading to fourth-place finishes both seasons.
 In 2014, Delaware State recorded a 2–10 record, its worst in since 2003.
 The season ended with five straight losses, including a 69–7 loss to Morgan State in the final game.
 Delaware State decided not to renew Blount's contract after the 2014 season.

 Kenny Carter was named head coach in 2015.
 He was fired in 2017, with a 3–30 record.
-Delaware State slumped to a seventeen game losing streak over the course of Carter’s tenure.
+Delaware State slumped to a seventeen-game losing streak over the course of Carter's tenure.